 - Checks files you download against a list of unsafe programs.

 - Checks files you download against a list of files that are known and downloaded by many Windows users.

 You can also report suspicious programs to Microsoft if you think they have malicious intentions.

 When Windows detects suspicious behavior, it immediately warns the user that the application might be unsafe.
-A pop-up appears with the message “This app has been blocked for your protection” and Windows 10 blocks it from launching.
+A pop-up appears with the message “This app has been blocked for your protection” and Windows 10 or 11 blocks it from launching.

 However, you might have encountered a different message — “Windows protected your PC” or “An administrator has blocked you from running this app”.
 They all mean that Windows Defender SmartScreen prevented an unrecognized app from starting.

 But as always, there is a workaround that allows you to install and launch any app you like.